ltbarnes/cs123/README_Intersect.txt

 		When super sampling is selected samples are taken from each corner of the pixel in addition to the middle point then averaged together.

+	Multithreading:
+		Rows of of the 2D canvas are calculated in a RayTask object which extends QObject.
+Normally one RayTask operates on the main thread until it finishes then a new RayTask is created and the process continues.
+When multithreading is selected multiple RayTasks are created and run using QtConcurrent::map and monitored with a QFutureWatcher object.
+As the threads finish running, signals are sent to the canvas to repaint the image and to the window to reset the buttons.

+	Shapes and Orbit Cam:
+		The base class Scene for OpenGLScene was modified so both ShapesScene and SceneviewScene contain the same basic data structures.
+The Orbit cam was modified to include a getScaleMatrix() method so ray tracing should work on the shapes scene and when using the orbit cam.

 BUGS:

+	I'm sure there are plenty out there with these threads poking around but I haven't found any big ones yet.